williamgrimes/williamgrimes.github.io/essays/bitcoin_paper_companion.md

 Previous Block	0000000000000000007962066dcd6675830883516bcf40047d42740a85eb2919
 </xmp>

 When a miner finds a hash with enough leading zeros, you can think of it as them winning that competition.
-They can then propagate the block to the network and mint themselves some Bitocin.
+They can then propagate the block to the network and mint themselves some Bitcoin, if other miners agree that the block is valid they will start working to compile the next block... so the cycle continues.

 This distributed proof-of-work system is how Bitcoin obtains consensus.
 In order to achieve this the system has to overcome the Byzantine General's Problem, a classic problem faced by any distributed computer system network.
 The Byzantine General's problem is explained through a scenario in which multiple divisions of an army are laying seige to a city.
 Each division has a general, that can communicate to other generals via a messenger.
 A majority have to agree to attack or to defend, but the difficulty arises since some of the generals or messengers may be untrustworthy.